Gabriele-Cutrona/Gabriele-Cutrona/README.md

 I'm **Gabriele Cutrona**, I'm an Italian 🇮🇹 student

 I've loved computers since when I was around eight.

-(literally before discovering them my life was miserable I didn't know what to do all day) First Windows 7 then 10 and also 11, but then...
+(literally before discovering them my life was miserable I didn't know what to do all day)

+First Windows 7 then 10 and also 11, but then...
-I first learned about linux in 2019/2020, first Linux Mint, I tried a variety of distros, in order to then settle with [Arch Linux](https://archlinux.org) (BTW) in 2021, when I was 11 years old, and I've been daily driving ever since (with some always rarer hops to W11, nowadays I literally don't use it anymore)
+I first learned about linux in 2019/2020, first Linux Mint, I tried a variety of distros, in order to then settle with [Arch Linux](https://archlinux.org) (BTW) in 2021, when I was 11 years old, and I've been daily driving ever since

 I used KDE Plasma for a long time, but for more than a year now I've been daily driving [Hyprland](https://hypr.land), dotfiles [here](https://github.com/Gabriele-Cutrona/.dotfiles)
 #### About me